-Diabetic retinopathy (die-uh-BET-ik ret-ih-NOP-uh-thee) is a complication of diabetes that affects the eyes.
+Diabetic retinopathy (die-uh-BET-ik ret-ih-NOP-uh-thee) is a diabetes complication that affects eyes.
 It's caused by damage to the blood vessels of the light-sensitive tissue at the back of the eye (retina).

-Diabetic retinopathy can develop in anyone who has type 1 diabetes or type 2 diabetes.
-The longer you have diabetes, and the less controlled your blood sugar is, the more likely you are to develop diabetic retinopathy.
+The condition can develop in anyone who has type 1 or type 2 diabetes.
+The longer you have diabetes and the less controlled your blood sugar is, the more likely you are to develop this eye complication.

 - Spots or dark strings floating in your vision (floaters)

 - Dark or empty areas in your vision

 - Vision loss

 Diabetic retinopathy usually affects both eyes.

 When to see a doctor